-Trade And Nukes On The Agenda, But No Golf, As Trump Meets Japan's Prime Minister
+Trade And Nukes On The Agenda As Trump Meets Japan's Prime Minister

 President Trump opens two days of talks with Japanese Prime Minister Shinzo Abe on Tuesday at his South Florida resort, under sunny blue skies that offer no hint of the clouds forming on the U.S.-Japan relationship.